 The 10 best single-player Xbox One games

-Whether you’re into incredibly expansive assassin simulators set amongst scenic locations or physics-bending third-person action games unafraid to toy with reality, Xbox One is full of great solo ventures that make for a good time.
+Whether you’re into incredibly bombastic cartoon sandboxes or an intergalactic metroidvania that sees you step into the shoes of a jedi, Xbox One is full of great single-player games guaranteed to give you a good time.
 What’s more, we’ll pull in the best price for each game featured below currently available, saving you time and money if you’re yet to check them out.
 So, here goes, these are the 10 best single-player Xbox One games you can play.

 10. Hitman 2

 Piggybacking off of the success of 2016’s wildly successful Hitman reboot, the sequel did away with the episodic release structure to launch as a full game.
 Thank heavens, too, because Hitman 2 is the best the series has ever been, dropping the precise Agent 47 into all manner of tropical, luscious or sometimes bitter locations and giving players near endless ways to take out targets.

 One minute you might be in Miami tampering with an F1 car, the next you’ll be invading a beach-side home.
 Every chapter in Hitman 2 is its own playground of potential chaos and destruction, but then there’s always the option to play it sneaky too.
 What’s more, Hitman 2 looks absolutely fantastic on either Xbox One S or Xbox One X, using the hardware’s full graphical capabilities to make these many destinations engross and entice you further before you make your kill.